RangHo/church-lamb/docs/grammar.md

 having similar appearance.

 Note that this expression is right-associative.
-Before pairing with the argument identifier, the body of the function will be
+Before pairing with the argument identifier, the body of the function will be processed.

 #### Example